What is Glaucoma?

 Cannabinoids a promising treatment option for glaucoma

-The use of cannabis to treat glaucoma has extensive anecdotal evidence and supporting clinical data.
-It has been definitively demonstrated in articles that smoking cannabis lowers intraocular pressure (IOP) in both normal individuals and in those with glaucoma.
+The use of Cannabis to treat glaucoma has extensive anecdotal evidence and supporting clinical data.
+It has been definitively demonstrated in articles that smoking cannabis lowers intraocular pressure (IOP) in both normal individuals and those with glaucoma.

 Learn more about the history of cannabis and glaucoma.